STRINGS

 COURTNEY WHITLOCK has been playing and studying music since she was 7 years old.
 Over the years she has had numerous experiences going to All-State choir, District Band on flute and All-State band on flute.
 In addition to flute and voice she has also studied piano, saxophone, drum set and guitar.
 She graduated with a Bachelor in Music Education from Reinhardt University.
 She has also been teaching private music lessons and music classes since 2009.
 She is passionate about fostering the joy of learning in students of all ages.
 She values the emotional and cognitive benefits of learning music and loves being able to provide the opportunity for that type of growth to others.

-ALLISON SMITH has three degrees in voice performance: a bachelor's from Oklahoma Baptist University, a master's from Southwestern Seminary and a doctorate from Southern Seminary.
-As a graduate student, she studied with world-renowned Elena Nikolaidi and two Metropolitan Opera performers Marilyn Mims and Gail Robinson.
-Professionally, Allison worked as a children's music specialist for a major music publisher in Nashville.
-Her extensive teaching experience includes college level music students and private voice and piano students of all ages.
-Allison enjoys teaching both classical and pop music styles.
+ALLISON SMITH has three degrees in music: a bachelor's from Oklahoma Baptist University, a master's from Southwestern Seminary and a doctorate from Southern Seminary.
+Her fourteen years of piano study include a piano minor from OBU, five years with a piano professor at Furman University, and a summer at the prestigious Brevard Music Institute.
+Professionally, Allison has served on the music staff of various churches and as a children's music specialist for a music publisher in Nashville.
+Her teaching experience includes college level voice and music theory.
+Currently, her passion is teaching private piano, specializing in beginning to intermediate level students.

 HOPE WEISHEIT grew up in Sugar Hill, GA where she attended Sugar Hill Church and started her career serving in the arts.
 She is a graduate of Piedmont College in Demorest, GA where she earned her Bachelor of Arts Degree in Musical Theatre.
 Her major accomplishments include being a finalist in the South Eastern Regional National Association of Teachers of Singing voice competition, performing in various theatrical productions/operas, being a member of two major touring choirs in college, Directing/Stage managing various productions and events, and serving at Sugar Hill Church in Children’s/Students/Adult Ministries.
 Hope love’s music, photography, and “putting a smile on everyone’s face.”
 Hope joined First Redeemer staff serving as the Conservatory of Music & Fine Arts Administrative Assistant for 2+ years.
 She now serves as the Drama and Musical Theatre Teacher at Coleman Middle school in Duluth.